pyOpenSci/pyopensci.github.io/_posts/2024-08-21-pyopensci-monumental-growth-2024.md

 inspired me to establish a vibrant, inclusive pyOpenSci community of practice fueled by making open science best practices more accessible to scientists.

-pyOpenSci makes open science more accessible by [developing education resources](/learn.html), [running training events](/events/index.html), running an [open software peer review process](/about-peer-review/index.html) and [partnering with other communities](/partners.html).
+pyOpenSci makes open science more accessible by [developing educational resources](/learn.html), [running training events](/events/index.html), running an [open software peer review process](/about-peer-review/index.html) and [partnering with other communities](/partners.html).
 From humble beginnings characterized by small community meetings, pyOpenSci has blossomed into a thriving community marked by:

-* a robust editorial team,
+* a robust editorial team
-* hundreds of contributors,
+* hundreds of contributors
 * numerous valuable community partners and friends

 Our software peer review program has seen **over 50 packages**; we've [accepted 35 scientific Python packages into our growing library of trusted scientific Python packages](https://www.pyopensci.org/python-packages.html) and have **17 packages** in [active stages of review](https://github.com/orgs/pyOpenSci/projects/7) as I write this post.